Okamille/GB_emulator/README.md

 * 0xFF00 - 0xFF4B : I/O Ports
 * 0xFF4C - 0xFF7F : Empty (unsuable for I/O)
 * 0xFF80 - 0xFFFF : Internal RAM

+## Registers

+The gameboy has 8 registers A, B, C, D, E, F, H, L which can hold 8-bit variables.
+To handle 16 bits operations, these registers can be paired (AF / BC / DE / HL)

+## Flags

+The gameboy has 4 flags (half-carry, substracted, ...)
+Z = 7 / N = 6/ H = 5 / C = 4 and are located in the F register.

+## Program counter and stack

+Program counter : address of the next instruction to execute Stack : LIFO that holds the memory where data is retrieved from.